Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €1,200–20,000/night | Location: 42 Avenue Gabriel, 8th

-La Réserve is the most intimate Palace hotel in Paris — the extraordinary private townhouse position (the Avenue Gabriel, the most exclusive address in the 8th arrondissement — one street from the Élysée Palace, the French presidential residence), the extraordinary personal service (the most personalized service in any Paris hotel — the extraordinary concierge who remembers everything from previous visits), and the excellent Le Gabriel restaurant (2 Michelin stars, the finest hotel restaurant in Paris for refined intimacy vs. the ceremonial scale of the Bristol’s 114).
+La Réserve is the most intimate Palace hotel in Paris.
+It occupies a private townhouse on Avenue Gabriel, the most exclusive address in the 8th arrondissement — one street from the Élysée Palace, the French presidential residence.
+Service is the most personalized of any Paris hotel, down to concierges who remember everything from previous visits, and Le Gabriel restaurant (2 Michelin stars) offers refined intimacy where the Bristol’s 114 works at ceremonial scale.

 Saint-Germain and the Left Bank